 First Baptist Church in Sutherland Springs.
 Luby’s Cafeteria in Killeen.
 The University of Texas at Austin.

-Of the 30 deadliest shootings in the US dating back to 1949, 18 have occurred in the last 10 years.
-Two of the five deadliest took place in just the last 35 days.
+Of the 30 deadliest shootings in the US dating back to 1949, 19 have occurred in the last 10 years, and the latest happened this week.

 When a gunman opened fire on a crowd gathered for a music festival on the Las Vegas Strip, he killed at least 58 people – making the Sunday night incident the deadliest mass shooting in the United States.